Rhea letter: 1827–1832 political warfare

 The elaborate lie concocted beginning in 1827 and told by Jackson in 1831 was that Representative Rhea had in fact "written him a letter conveying Monroe's authorization to seize Florida" in response to the January 1818 letter by Jackson; Jackson supposedly received the "Rhea letter" authorization in mid-February 1818, on his march towards Fort Scott in Florida.
 And then, in Jackson's telling, on April 12, 1819—during the Congressional investigation—Jackson allegedly burned said "Rhea letter," the letter in which Monroe supposedly issued orders approving the invasion; and someone left a note in Jackson's letterbook copy of the January 1818 letter that the reply had been burned, but "the notation on the copy is not in Jackson's hand."
 To top all that off, "so far from knowing of any authorization for Jackson's seizure of Florida, Rhea had written Jackson on December 18, 1818, after reading such documents on the Seminole War as were published: 'I will for one support your conduct, believing as far as I have read that you have acted for [the] public good.'"

 Historians examining Jackson's preserved correspondence found that the Johnny Rhea letter addressed to James Monroe during the Cabinet crisis of 1830–31 was written at the behest of Jackson with specific instructions about what to say, and with Rhea seemingly happily volunteering to lie ("As you are on the defensive I will help you all I can") and asking "Jackson to send him the necessary documents so that he could 'refresh' his mind and give Jackson a helpful 'recollection.'"
 Rhea, for whatever reason—the motive and true nature of their relationship are seemingly lost to history—was willing to do his part to endorse Jackson's lies.
 Per historian Richard R. Stenberg, Jackson further "openly confessed" his imperial intent, enacted on his own whim, in his "Exposition against Calhoun" statement of 1831.
 Stenberg argued that Jackson's 1831 narrative was "so completely at variance with the facts, and so circumstantially narrated" that intentional misrepresentation and falsehood—"pure, deliberate fiction"—is the only reasonable explanation.
 (Note: Stenberg is remembered for consistently attacking what was then consensus view of history—represented in his time by figures including John S. Bassett and Eugene Barker—and he "particularly assaulted the reputations of Andrew Jackson, James K. Polk and Sam Houston."
 As part of Stenberg's "debunking" set-the-record-straight style, he was in the habit of "ignoring any other possible interpretation of his evidence, unless he use[d] it to show how wrong it was.")
+Having been outmaneuvered by Jackson's courtiers and fallen into permanent disfavor with the president, John C. Calhoun resigned the vice presidency on December 27, 1832.
+The office of the vice president remained unfilled until the March 4, 1833 inauguration of Martin Van Buren as veep.